 “Steely Dan songs are really the soundtrack of my childhood.”

-Clay also played, recorded and toured with Madison singer/songwriter Robert J, including the hit single “It’s You” which featured Clay’s sax and rose to regular rotation on the radio, as well as dozens of Madison-based bands over the years.
+Clay also played, recorded and toured with Madison singer/songwriter Robert J, including the hit single “It’s You” which featured Clay’s sax and rose to regular rotation on the radio, as well as dozens of other Madison-based bands over the years.

 Back and 1994, Clay’s single “Meant To Be” climbed to #19 on the adult contemporary jazz charts.
 He saw a different kind of chart when another song “One More Chance” rose to #9 in Japan in 2008.
 Clay’s horns have been featured on many albums and commercial recordings.
 He’s also played with many artists as a substitute player including Michael McDonald, Aaron Neville, Burt Bacharach, and Peabo Bryson, to name a few.

 You’ve most likely heard his EWI playing on network television shows and feature films.
 Clay has played the EWI since 1986 and has recorded with it on more than thirty records, nine feature films, and hundreds of episodes of network television.
 Additionally, his pre-recorded EWI passages have found their way into countless advertisements, songs, videos, TV, film and other applications.

 In 2005 Akai Professional, the manufacturer of the EWI brought Clay on as part of the team to help develop and test a new model of the EWI.
 The result was the release of the EWI 4000s in 2006.
 After the instrument’s release Akai kept Clay on to demonstrate the EWI worldwide at trade shows like NAMM, where Clay made many valuable industry connections.